 Once in Port Blair, the perfect place to shop is Aberdeen Bazar.
 A buzzing complex in the heart of Port Blair, it is the biggest shopping district here.
-Shops line both sides of the streets, displaying everything from jewellery, attires, household items and spices.
-Local curio shops make a perfect place to collect souvenirs for oneself, kith and kin.
-Locally made items like coconut shell lamps, mats, bowls, trays and walking sticks are some favourites of the visitors.
+Shops line both sides of the streets, displaying everything from jewellary, attires, household items, and spices.
+Local curio shops make a perfect place to collect souvenirs for oneself, kith, and kin.
+Locally made items like coconut shell lamps, mats, bowls, trays, and walking sticks are some favorites of the visitors.
 Shop like a local!

 So when are you planning for Andamans?
 Or have you already been to the magical place?
 Whatever it be, on your next trip to Andaman, don’t forget to include the aforementioned places on your travel itinerary.
 You can customize your travel to Andaman with un[travel]’s range of Andaman Customised Holiday Packages.